heapwolf/Porter/README.md

 Deeds is a very simple client side Data Access Layer.
 An abstraction meant to reduce the boiler plate code associated with making ajax calls.
 Currently this uses jQuery to make ajax requests.
 There are plans to remove the dependency eventually, as well as make it node.js module-capable.

 ### An example...
-Here is a very trivial example.
-An application defines several calls to the Middle-end which are grouped by the HTTP verb that they will use.
+Here is a very trivial example where we define two GETs and a POST.

     var deed = new deeds({